NathanNoye/Obsidian-Vault/Bibles/NASB1995/43 - John/John 6.md

 As the living Father sent Me, and I live because of the Father, so he who eats Me, he also will live because of Me.

 ###### 58
-This is the bread which came down out of heaven; not as the fathers ate and died; he who eats this bread will live forever."Words to the Disciples
+This is the bread which came down out of heaven; not as the fathers ate and died; he who eats this bread will live forever."

+### Words to the Disciples

 ###### 59
 These things He said in the synagogue as He taught in Capernaum.